5 Reasons Why Belgium Is Not Boring At All

 It’s a good thing I didn’t know that there were so many “experts” out there, labelling Belgium the strangest or the most boring country in the world.

-They ended up giving us some nice suggestions what to see next and explaining to us the cathedral’s history and some of its main attractions.
+They provided some excellent suggestions about what to see next and explaining the cathedral’s history and the city’s main attractions.

-A couple of years later we ended up in the middle of summer in Brussels on a weekend trip.
+On another trip a couple of years later, I ended up in the middle of summer in Brussels on a weekend.

-We stood for several minutes in line to get some beer and when our turn came, we ordered and reached out for our wallets to pay.
+I stood for several minutes in line to get some beer and when my turn came, I ordered and reached out for my wallet to pay.

-It turned out, that we couldn’t pay in cash; instead we needed to first buy coupons from another stall and pay with those.
+It turned out, that I couldn’t pay cash.
+Instead, I needed to first buy coupons from another stall and pay with those.

-While we were looking around to locate the stall we needed to go to and the bartender was telling us he’ll keep the beer for us and we only need to hand him over the coupons, a complete stranger handed over his coupons and told us the beers were on him.
+While looking around to locate the stall which sold the coupons, the bartender was telling me he’ll keep the beer ready and I only need to hand him over the coupons.
+At that moment, a complete stranger handed over his coupons and told me the beers were on him.

 Just out of nowhere, just because we were in his city and he felt like buying some tourists beer to welcome them and show them a good time.

-With over a thousand original beers and 180 breweries, Belgium offers a style for everyone: from sweet to bitter, from strong to almost non-alcoholic, from black through red to white plus several other colours in between and fruit flavours.
+With over a thousand original beers and 180 breweries, Belgium offers a style for everyone.

 Please don’t try to taste them all, it is impossible!

-Almost every style of beer is served in a unique glass, which is considered to improve even more the taste of the beer.
+Almost every style of beer is served in a unique glass, which is considered to improve further more the taste of already delectable the beer.